 All of this is what you can expect when dealing with a backyard breeder or a puppy mill.
 We recommend not buying a puppy from this person and moving on to the next breeder.

-In fact, you should look for a breeder that is completely opposite of what the list suggests.
+You should look for a breeder that is the opposite of what the list suggests.

 3 Little-known facts about the Coton Mi Ki puppies